-PUMA and McLaren Turn the 2026 Season Kickoff Into a Global Fashion Moment
+PUMA and McLaren Turn the 2026 Season Kickoff Into a Global Fashion Moment for the Industry

 Formula 1 has always been synonymous with speed.
 However, in 2026, it also embraces style—and accessibility.